nalej/docs/docs/tutorials/endtoendtutorial.md

 # How to use a Raspberry Pi as a device in your Nalej app

 I know you have been fascinated with Nalej's possibilities from the get-go, and more so since you learned that you could use that Raspberry Pi you've been waiting for an excuse to buy.
-If you needed a sign to move it from the wishlist to the shopping cart, this is it: in this easy tutorial, we're going to show you how to install, configure and use a device in a Nalej application.
+If you needed a sign to move it from the wishlist to the shopping cart, this is it: in this easy and comprehensive tutorial, we're going to show you how to install, configure and use a device in a Nalej application.

 ## The Scenario